 There is no financial aid for summer term; payment in full is expected by the start of summer classes.

 Senior Citizen Discount

-Non-degree-seeking Vermont citizens age 65 and over will be given a 100% reduction on their tuition costs.
+Non-degree-seeking Vermont citizens age 65 and over will be given a 100% reduction on their tuition.
+Associated fees are the responsibility of the student.

 Explanation of Fees